 International expansion is a key goal among many larger organisations.
 However, fraud and corruption laws, enforcement, and cultural norms can vary greatly from one region to the next.
 Make sure any move is a good fit, and that risk factors are addressed every step of the way.
 Also, anti-bribery, anti-corruption standards and best practices like ISO 37001 Anti-Bribery Management System standard will help your organisation stay in compliance across international borders.

 Your organisation’s hiring process should include thorough background investigations.
 Check educational, credit and employment history (as permitted by law), as well as references.
 Also, conduct post-employment screening to vet current staff.
+Here are some tips on identifying and preventing employee fraud.

 Ensure that staff members know the warning signs of fraud, and basic fraud prevention techniques.
 Customised training programs like those offered by the ABAC® Center of Excellence provide comprehensive learning for employees in the prevention of fraud, bribery and corruption.

 Statistics show that tips are the most common reporting method for fraud.
 Encourage them by providing an anonymous reporting system (a telephone hotline or online portal) for employees, customers, and contractors.
+It is a positive sign seeing that ethics hotlines are growing in popularity.
+CRI Group encourages everyone to report any wrongdoing.
+Everyone must seek to maintain transparency to comply with the code of conduct and compliance regulations.
+Find out on how to set up an Ethics & Compliance Hotline.

 Regular communication is key.
 Make sure your staff knows fraud and corruption aren’t tolerated and will be punished.
 When fraud is uncovered, make sure to follow through with consequences for the perpetrator.